-Because vessels make multiple trips per year, the SEFSC Coastal Logbooks were analyzed to determine an approximate increase in vessels hailing in based on trips taken in the past.
+Because vessels make multiple trips per year, the SEFSC Coastal Logbooks were analyzed to determine an approximate increase in vessels hailing in under Alternative 2 based on trips taken in the past (one trip = one hail-in).
 Coastal Logbooks were analyzed to count the number of trips that landed at least one pound of reef fish and the number of trips within that subset that landed at least one pound of IFQ species (Table 2.1.2).
-Trips containing IFQ species accounted for between 80-91% of all reef fish trips since 2007 (note only the red snapper IFQ program was active from 2007-2009).
-The anticipated increases in trips would result in between 728 to 1,194 more hail-ins per year.
-On average this results in about 30 more vessels per month and 84 more trips per month.
+Trips containing IFQ species accounted for between 80-91% of all reef fish trips since 2007 (Note: only the red snapper IFQ program was active from 2007-2009).
+The anticipated addition in the number of trips hailing in would be between 728 and 1,293 more hail-ins per year when examined over the 2007-2015 time period.
+The monthly average ranges from an additional 61 to 108 hail-ins per month (Table 2.1.2).